tensorflow/java/CONTRIBUTING.md

 The TensorFlow Java project relies on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to build and distribute the native binaries for TensorFlow.
 Unfortunately at the moment, GitHub Actions still does not support runners with a
 Apple Silicon chip (such as M1).
-Therefore, we cannot distribute the binaries for this platform, so they must be compiled and installed locally on such systems.
+Therefore, we cannot distribute artifacts for this platform, so they must be build locally on these systems.

-Please follow the present [procedure](CONTRIBUTING.md#building) for building TensorFlow Java from sources.
+Please follow the present [procedure](CONTRIBUTING.md#building) for building TensorFlow Java.

-:warning: As of 12-16-2022, TensorFlow fails to build on XCode command line tools version 14+.
-If you have such version installed, it might be necessary to downgrade it to a [previous version](https://developer.apple.com/download/all/?q=Xcode), like 13.4.1.

-## Running Tests

-`ndarray` can be tested using the maven `test` target.  `tensorflow-core` and `tensorflow-framework`, however, should be tested using the `integration-test` target, due to the need to include native binaries.
-It will **not** be ran when using the `test` target of parent projects, but will be ran by `install` or `integration-test`.
-If you see a `no jnitensorflow in java.library.path` error from tests it is likely because you're running the wrong test target.

 ### Native Crashes